 What winning companies are doing

-At AlixPartners, we have recently assisted many of our Private Equity clients and their portfolio companies that are facing these macroeconomic headwinds, helping them to pivot from a near unconstrained focus on growth to a more prudent and efficient strategy balancing enterprise value sustainability (via maintained growth) and capital structure viability (via cost alignment, cash generation, and balance sheet management).
-We have seen successes in maintaining growth while driving efficiencies and yielding significant EBITDA improvements.
+At AlixPartners, we have recently assisted many of our Private Equity clients and their portfolio companies that are facing these macroeconomic headwinds, helping them to pivot from near unconstrained focus on growth to a more prudent and efficient strategy balancing enterprise value sustainability (via maintained growth) and capital structure viability (via cost alignment, cash generation, and balance sheet management).
+We have seen successes in maintaining growth while driving efficiencies and yielding significant EBITDA improvements

 We have codified our approach with three questions that we help our clients answer in these situations: